janwilmans/guidelines/guidelines_details.md

   - **Rationale**: Static constexpr ensures that the variable is constant and has internal linkage, meaning it is limited to the scope in which it is declared
 - Use `inline constexpr` for globally scoped constants.
   - **Rationale**: Allows the definition of a constant in a header file without violating the one definition rule (ODR), ensuring that the constant has internal linkage but can still be included in multiple translation units
-- Prefer enum classes over booleans
+- Prefer enum classes over booleans.
   - **Rationale**: It states the intent clearly at the call site. (https://cppcoach.godbolt.org/z/7eP7vE9G5)
 - Group related variables that are always passed together into structs. (https://cppcoach.godbolt.org/z/vxnxK1sv7)
-  - **Rationale**: Grouping related variables enhances code organization and readability
+  - **Rationale**: Grouping related variables enhances code organization and readability.

 ## Exceptions

-- Ensure exceptions thrown are handled on a higher level
+- Ensure exceptions thrown are handled on a higher level.
   - **Rationale**: Unhandled (uncaught) exceptions cause undefined behavior in C++, typically this will crash the program.
-- Prefer standard exception types over custom exceptions
+- Prefer standard exception types over custom exceptions.
   - Convert 3rd party exceptions that do not inherit from std::exception to exception that do.
 I disagree with [E.14](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#e14-use-purpose-designed-user-defined-types-as-exceptions-not-built-in-types) here.
 Making you own exceptions that do not derive from std::exception is an anti-pattern.
   - **Rationale**: There is no way for (higher level) functions to know what 3rd party exceptions to catch and if they are thrown and unhandled, the program will crash.
 Also catching your custom exceptions encourages using exceptions to handle program logic flow.
 The motto is: *do not throw to catch* you throw an exception to let a using-component catch it, not your own.

 ## Misc

-- List class data members in order big to small
+- List class data members in order big to small.
   - **Rationale**: Arranging data members from largest to smallest size can reduce memory padding aka alignment overhead.
 Note this is not contradicting [C.47](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c47-define-and-initialize-data-members-in-the-order-of-member-declaration) if you use [C.48](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c48-prefer-default-member-initializers-to-member-initializers-in-constructors-for-constant-initializers) default member initializers.
 Also be aware that the order effects the default comparison <=> operator in C++20 and above.
 - Put switch statements in a separate function where each case only returns immediately. [example](https://cppcoach.godbolt.org/z/hca48Gjnq)
   - **Rationale**: Isolating switch statements into separate functions and having each case return immediately simplifies the logic, making the code more readable and maintainable.
 - Do not use more than `2` nested levels of conditional statements.
 If exceeded: refactor. [[F.56]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f56-avoid-unnecessary-condition-nesting)
   - **Rationale**: By limiting nesting to two levels, the code remains more straightforward and easier to follow.
 If more nesting is needed, it typically indicates that the function is doing too much and should be refactored into smaller, more manageable pieces.
 - Prefer `nullptr` over `0` or `NULL`.
-  - **Rationale**: `nullptr`` does not implicitly convert to non-pointers
+  - **Rationale**: `nullptr`` does not implicitly convert to non-pointers.
-- Prefer functionality from the STL library over third-party libraries (e.g. Boost)
+- Prefer functionality from the STL library over third-party libraries (e.g. Boost).
   - **Rationale**: Using the STL reduces dependencies on third-party libraries, simplifies builds, reduces potential for compatibility issues, and ensures long-term code stability.
 - Move `static_assert` out of headers, so they are checked only once.
   - **Rationale**: Placing static_assert in implementation files rather than headers ensures that assertions are checked only once, reducing compile times and avoiding redundant checks across multiple translation units.